ltornyi/dataverse-virtual-table/custom_connector/README.md

 During development, the maker creates a connection using his/her identity.
 When the canvas app is shared with other users, they will need to use their own identity for the connection.

+Power FX syntax

+to call the API:
+  <connection>.<Action>({field1: value1, field2: value2})

+The value returned is a record structured according to the response definition.